 Inspired by nature, drawn to the outdoors, empowered by science, and always learning through sharing.

 "Biophilia" is a term coined by biologist, E. O. Wilson.
-With it, he describes our affinity to the natural world - that we are drawn to it - that we need it because it's a part of who we are, while implicating a strong conservation ethic for the preservation of global biodiversity.
-More importantly, the Biophilia hypothesis implies harsh consequences for us - should we allow nature to be destroyed or should we do nothing about the sudden collapse of people's engagement with nature.
-With such negligence, we impair our physical and mental well-being which can carry over into future generations.
+With it, he describes our affinity to the natural world - that we are drawn to it - that we need it because it's a part of who we are, all the while implicating a strong conservation ethic for its preservation.
+More importantly, the Biophilia hypothesis carries harsh consequences - should we allow nature to be destroyed or should we do nothing about the sudden collapse of people's engagement with nature.
+Exposure to nature improves overall health and happiness.
+And with the privilege of such a connection comes our responsibility to respectfully coexist in the natural world with creatures great and small.